Pay monthly at 0% APR with the flexibility to have it shipped or fitted here. Learn More

 Unfortunately, every so often tuning doesn’t go to plan.
 You’ve taken the day off work, got the car to us on time…and we can’t tune it that day.
-Here’s a few bits we really recommend checking on your car before you bring it down – just to make sure you don’t end up making a wasted trip, or end up leaving disappointed!
+Just to make sure you don’t end up making a wasted trip, or end up leaving disappointed!
+Preparing your car for the tuning session is a great way to avoid disappointment!
+Here’s a few bits we really recommend checking on your car before you bring it down.

 1. Fuel – Brim it with a quality fuel!